tc39/proposal-array-from-async/README.md

 # Array.fromAsync for JavaScript
-ECMAScript Stage-3 Proposal.
+ECMAScript Stage-3 (conditional on editor review) Proposal.
 J. S. Choi, 2021.

 * **[Specification][]** available
 * **Experimental polyfills** (do **not** use in production code yet):